haodong0518/ArtificialLifeRepo/README.md

 Implement mutations in the physical attributes of the simulated bodies to explore the impact on fitness, focusing on mutations to body and masses.

 *Tasks:*
-1. Introduce mutations to the body and wing sizes and masses.
+1. Introduce mutations to the body and masses.
 2. Evaluate the impact of these mutations on the fitness scores across generations.
 3. Address simulation stability issues arising from extreme mutations.